-The vast majority of students met the minimum time requirement of either at least a minute and a half for a solo performance, or one ensemble performance with a duration of at least two minutes.
+The vast majority of students met the minimum time requirement of at least one minute for the ensemble performance and a combined minimum time of at least four minutes.

 There were a small number of performances that did not meet the minimum time requirement since the performances were either too short or they had added repeats to the music.
 It should be noted that only those repeats included by the original composer are acceptable.